vavrecan/keeweb-local-server/README.md

 `php -S localhost:8080`

+## Server Configuration
+Standard http server with PHP support should be enough and in the most of the cases you do not have to change anything.
+Server access password is transfered over Authorization header - make sure your configuration or proxy server allows this.
+If you are using php-cgi and apache, the Authorisation Header could be stripped - check [https://www.codepunker.com/blog/php-a-primer-on-the-basic-authorization-header](this article) for more details.

 ## Manual Installation
 Download keeweb html version from [https://github.com/keeweb/keeweb/releases](https://github.com/keeweb/keeweb/releases), copy files from this repository and make changes to the `index.html` file